Johnson Hagood (United States Army officer): Awards

 Hagood's decorations include the Distinguished Service Medal, Commander of the Legion of Honor (French), Commander Order of the Crown of Italy, Grand Officer Order of the Sacred Treasure (Japanese).
 Hagood also received the Spanish Campaign Medal, Philippine Campaign Medal and World War I Victory Medal.

 In 1927, General Hagood was admitted as an hereditary member of the South Carolina Society of the Cincinnati.

 Distinguished Service Medal citation

 Personal life

 His homes were in Charleston, S.C., and San Antonio, Texas.

 Asked how to say his name, he told The Literary Digest: "The name, peculiar to the South, is pronounced in a southern way.
 During all the years of my boyhood in South Carolina, I never knew there was anything unusual about it, for I never heard it in any other way than as haig'-wood.
 The name was originally spelled Haguewood, and is still properly so pronounced."

-Hagood was the nephew of Confederate Brigadier General Johnson Hagood who commanded the troops at Fort Wagner during the attack by the 54th Massachusetts Infantry and served as Governor of South Carolina from 1880–1882.
+Hagood was the nephew of Confederate Brigadier General Johnson Hagood who commanded the troops at Fort Wagner during the attack by the 54th Massachusetts Infantry and served as Governor of South Carolina from 1880 to 1882.
+Hagood held a romanticized view of the Reconstruction era South, claiming that his family recovered "after Sherman's March through their plantations, all without one penny of outside help."
+Hagood was a staunch defender of white supremacy and segregation, claiming that they were a primary law of nature and necessary for preserving the United States.
+However, he rejected antisemitism, saying that Jews "are a very fine people, and what would we have done without them?"
+He claimed that antisemitism was motivated purely by the economic success of Jews.
+Ironically, his praise of Jews still mentioned the concept of race; Hagood admired Jews for having maintained "their race pride, their prejudice against other races and survived," and thus remaining "true to their blood and their faith."

 Hagood died on December 22, 1948.